rashok8/Vector-Addition-using-GPU-Kernel-function-CUDA-Memory/README.md

     cudaMalloc(&d_C, bytes);
 ```

-Here, we fill the arrays A and B on the CPU:
+ Filling the arrays A and B on the CPU:

 ```c
     // Fill host arrays A and B